divyamohan1993/divyamohan1993/README.md

 ### The shape of the work

-The whole catalogue is at **[dmj.one/catalogue](https://dmj.one/catalogue/)**.
+The whole work is at **[dmj.one/work](https://dmj.one/work/)**.
 Fifty-nine products.
 Six categories.
 Every entry has its own page · the human problem, what it does, how it works, proof it really exists.

 | What | Numbers |
 |---|---|